davekilian/davekilian.github.com/_posts/2020-01-20-storage-indexing.markdown

 >
 > Let's see how the interfaces and performance characteristics of many classes of storage systems fall out of b-trees:

+## Let's Build a Key-Value Store

+> Complete the key-value store interface on top of this tree.
+Should be very easy.

 ## Let's Build a Database

+> This was originally written before we refactored the post to describe a generic 'key/value store' first, so this section may need some redrafting.

 > Overview showing what a database table looks like, with a diagram
 >